 1. Pre-Book your Festival Experience

-Fast-track yourself into the Festival venues by pre-booking your tickets.
+Fast track yourself into the Four Winds 2019 Easter Festival events by pre-booking your Festival tickets.

-There are still tickets available for the Sound Shell Saturday and Sunday as well as for the Youth Program – for which bookings are essential because places are limited.
-Many other events are now sold out.
+Early bird tickets are now available for the Sound Shell Saturday and Sunday Gala events as well as for the Windsong Concerts – for which bookings are essential because places are limited.
+Most of the single ticketed events will sell out.

-- During the week of the Festival from Town Office (in the Community Centre next to the Tourist Information Centre)
+- During the week of the Festival from the Four Winds Town Office (in the Community Centre next to the Tourist Information Centre)

 - At the Friday evening Community Concert – from the Four Winds stand at the event

-- On the door of the Festival site itself.
+- At the Box Office entrance of the Festival site itself.

 If you are coming to any of the single ticketed events, like a House Concert or Windsong Pavilion Concert just bring your paper ticket for scanning at the venue.

-Don’t forget if you are driving to the site you can guarantee yourself a spot by pre-booing your car parking space on-line.
+Don’t forget if you are driving to the site you can guarantee yourself a spot by pre-booking your car parking space on-line.
 Parking is $10 per day for the Sound Shell Saturday and Sound Shell Sunday Gala events.

 2. Travel light and enjoy local food and drink at the Festival

-Four Winds is really proud to support local traders at the Festival and we’d love you to support them too by treating yourself to their beautiful food and drink:
+Four Winds is really proud to support local producers and traders at the Festival and we’d love you to support them too by treating yourself to their beautiful food and drink.

 You can bring your own wine glass, or purchase one of our recyclable wine goblets (we will refund the cost if you return it to us at the end of the day so that we can reuse it!)

-You can bring your own picnic, with food and alcohol, to relax on the grass in the sunshine but why not support your local vendors?
+You can also bring your own picnic, with food and alcohol, to relax on the grass in the sunshine.

 3. Use the free bus to access the festival

-Busses will be returning after the Festival and a shuttle will run on demand throughout the day.
+Busses will be returning before and after the Festival and a shuttle will run on demand throughout the day.